 HorseHair Raku

-Below is an assortment of burnished vases, covered jars, bottles, and seed pot forms.
-Because the imprinting process must occur within a very narrow temperature window, pieces under 18 inches tend to be the most successful.
-Select an image below to explore individual forms and details.
+Below is a collection of burnished vases, covered jars, bottles, and seed pot forms.
+Select an image to explore individual vessels and details.

 It may be helpful use the # associated with one of the pots below to start a horsehair commission inquiry.